google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Let's Go Deeper?

-But we can go even deeper if we were to briefly look at Imhotep before he was defied.
+But we can go even deeper if we were to look at Imhotep briefly before he was deified.
 Did you catch that "before he was deified?"
-Know that Imhotep was merely a man that served under the third Egyptian family dynasty mainly as a high priest and magician.
-But his accomplishments and responsibilities wouldn't end there, for he was also skilled and very knowledgeable in many subject areas that dealt with (medicine, poetry, philosophy, architecture, and engineering).
+Know that Imhotep was merely a man who served under the third Egyptian family dynasty, mainly as a high priest and magician.

 Bible Study Online